InkDAO/gitbook/protocol-overview/content-subscription.md

 ## Token Ownership Benefits

-The ERC20 tokens readers receive aren't just receipts—they're programmable ownership with unique possibilities:
+The ERC-6909 tokens readers receive aren't just receipts—they're permanent proof of ownership with unique properties:

-**Gifting**: Purchase valuable content and transfer tokens to someone else as a gift—no accounts needed, no platform restrictions.
+**Non-Transferable Access**: Tokens are soul-bound to your wallet, preventing unauthorized resale of access rights while ensuring you can never lose access.
+Your ownership is permanent and tied directly to you.

-**Inheritance**: Your collection of educational content is represented by tokens in your wallet—can be inherited or bequeathed like other digital assets.
+**Permanent Record**: Your collection of educational content is represented by token balances in your wallet—a permanent, verifiable record of your learning journey that can't be taken away.

-**Proof of Learning**: Your wallet's tokens tell a verifiable story about your knowledge journey.
-A wallet with advanced cryptography, security, and DeFi course tokens demonstrates serious commitment to learning.
+**Proof of Learning**: Your wallet's token holdings tell a verifiable story about your knowledge journey.
+A wallet with advanced cryptography, security, and DeFi course token balances demonstrates serious commitment to learning.

 ## Free Content Strategy